alicankiraz1/LLMRipper/README.md

 **"File not found"**
 - Check the dataset file path
 - Ensure the file format matches your selection

+**"Please specify target_modules in peft_config"**
+- This error is now automatically handled by the tool
+- The tool detects your model architecture and sets appropriate target modules
+- If auto-detection fails, it falls back to safe default modules

 ## Output Files